 Protest is a staple of American politics.
 Anytime our President Republican or Democrat goes anywhere to give a speech he or she is greeted by protesters of all stripes.
 Martin Luther King Jr reminded us all the greatest thing about America is the right to protest for rights.

 Unfortunately what we see playing out in this year’s primaries goes beyond protest to straight out VIOLENCE !
-Violence masking itself as protest, violence masking itself as free speech.
+Political violence masking itself as protest, political violence masking itself as free speech.
 Millennials on the right and left didn’t live through the non-violent protest of the 1960’s.
-They don’t realize the very real difference between protest and violence.
+They don’t realize the very real difference between protest and political violence.

 Protest shows up to oppose but always respects the rights of the opposition violence does not.
 Protest shows up to join the program drawing attention to its own opposing views, violence shows up to disrupt and shut down the program.